shenwei356/perfect-bioinformatic-tools/README.md

 - **Checking file existence before performing processing**.
 It happens frequently when a long-time job is terminated by one unexisting input file.
     - This checking can be cancelled for cases where the users trust all input files exist.
 Because checking thousands of input files would take a long time.
 - **Checking if the input file/directory and output file/directory are the same one**.
 If they are, the input file might be overwritten.
+- **If paired-end files are accepted as input, checking that the user didn't accidentally provide the same file to both R1 and R2 arguments**.
+If so, inform and exit immediately.

 ### Output